relojban/relojban.github.io/tour.md

 ## "Logical" Sentences

-In English as in many languages, there are categories such as "subject", "verb", "object", "adjective".
+In English as in most languages, there are categories such as "subject", "verb", "object", "adjective".
 In the sentence "I give an apple to you", there is a subject ("I"), a verb ("give"), a direct object ("an apple"), and an indirect object ("you").

 In Relojban, there is nothing like that.
 Instead there is the concept of _bridi_, which in its basic form states that a certain relationship (called _selbri_) applies to some arguments (called _sumti_).
 The verb "to give" is expressed in Relojban by the selbri `dunda`, which is defined as